Klipper3d/klipper/docs/Load_Cell.md

   limited to less than 2mm/s.
 * The sample rate on the HX71x cannot be set from klipper's config.
-If you have the 10SPS version of the sensor (which is widely distributed) it needs to be physically re-wired to run at 80SPS.
+If you have the 10SPS version of the sensor (which is widely distributed) it needs to be physically rewired to run at 80SPS.